annotatedtmg/annotatedtmg/tmg/petronius.md

     Slightly misspelled, [Ellen
     Finkerpearl](http://www.scrippscollege.edu/academics/faculty/ellen-finkelpearl.php)
-    is a professor of classics at Scripps, presumably one of John's classics professor when he studied at Pitzer.
+    is a professor of classics at Scripps, presumably one of John's classics professors when he studied at Pitzer.

 [^greeting]:
     A bleak purported greeting in Ik, a UNESCO severely endangered language of